IBM-Cloud/docs/services/iotrtinsights/action_examples.md

  5. Select the **Trello** channel.
  6. Select the Trello board in which to create the card.
  7. Enter a list name in which to add the cards.
- 8. Edit the title and description as needed.
+ 8. Edit the title and description.
  9. Assign the @service.engineer and @service.manager members.
  8. Click **Create Action**.
-3. In IoT Real-Time Insights, go to **Analytics > Actions** and create an action with the following parameters:
+3. In IoT Real-Time Insights, go to **Analytics > Actions** and create an action that has the following parameters:
 <ul>
 <li>Type - **IFTTT**</li>
 <li>Name - `Post service request card`</li>